FardinAhsan146/FardinAhsan146.github.io/index.md

 	* Under review for publication in the Journal of Computer Assisted Learning

-## Projects
+## Personal Projects

-All my personal projects can be found in my Github.
+All my personal projects can be found in my [Github](https://github.com/FardinAhsan146).
 Here are a few.

 * #### [Dubai Housing Price Regression](https://github.com/FardinAhsan146/DubaiHousingPriceDS)
 	* **Technical Summary**: Regression modelling, Algorithms